 Your to-do list:

 - Pick one main and one secondary (highlight) color.
 Use tools like this Color Wheel from Adobe to help find great combinations applying specific color rules and guidelines.
-Here are some good instructions to use your new color palette to create a PowerPoint template.

 - Pick a simple shape that goes with the colors.
 Research it to eliminate accidental references.
 This article provides more feedback on the science behind great logo design.